 Before the journey began for a number of WWE talent, their skills were being honed in gymnasiums, auditoriums and in front of crowds of a few hundred people.
 They never wavered in the pursuit of their goals, and those roads they traveled helped them achieve the success they have today.
 This is the newest series to be found here on Pro Wrestling Post, titled “Before the E”.
 ‘The E’ is inspired by a common nickname for WWE.
 In order to understand where talent is today, it is important to understand how they came to be part of the Entertainment side of World Wrestling Entertainment.
 This week we present Deonna Purazzo.

-The second ever Mae Young Classic is fast approaching.
-One of the favorites in this year’s field is new NXT signee, Deonna Purazzo.
+The second-ever Mae Young Classic is fast approaching.
+One of the favorites in this year’s field is the NXT signee, Deonna Purazzo.
 The Virtuosa made her official NXT debut on the August 22nd episode.
 But before we get too far into Deonna’s future, let’s look back at what’s got her this far.

-To listen and watch the audio edition of Brandi’s Pro Wrestling Post Podcast Wrestler Profile of the Week watch the link below
+To listen and watch the audio edition of the Pro Wrestling Post Podcast Wrestler Profile of the Week watch the link below